 Bhutan and the Himalayas

-In royal footsteps to the happy Himalayan mountain kingdom of Bhutan plus Darjeeling hill station and colonial Calcutta
+In royal footsteps to the happy Himalayan mountain kingdom of Bhutan, plus Darjeeling hill station and old Calcutta

 Situated in the eastern Himalayas, the Kingdom of Bhutan has adopted a very cautious approach to tourism in an effort to avoid any negative impact on the country's culture and environment.
 Visitors are therefore rewarded with a unique and very personal experience.